snapplelevi/langston-thresholding/README.md

-# thresholding - An R Package for Graph Thresholding and Analysis
+# ThresholdTuner - An R Package for Graph Thresholding and Analysis
 An R package for the [Langston Lab's](https://web.eecs.utk.edu/~mlangsto/) C++ graph thresholding techniques

 Based on the lab's [existing command line utility package](https://github.com/carissableker/thresholding) by Carissa Bleker

-Navigate to [installation section](#installing-the-thresholding-package)  if [the required system prerequisites](#system-prerequisites) are already installed.
+Navigate to [installation section](#installing-the-ThresholdTuner-package)  if [the required system prerequisites](#system-prerequisites) are already installed.

 ## System prerequisites